Deciding Isomorphy using Dehn fillings, the splitting case: Setting

 \begin{thm}[First clause of {\cite[Theorem 1.3]{Bow_periph}}] Suppose that $(G,\calP)$ is a relatively hyperbolic group.
 Suppose $\Gamma_v$ is some non-peripheral vertex group of some peripheral splitting $\bbX$ of $G$.
 Then $\Gamma_v$ is hyperbolic relative the induced peripheral structure $\calP_\bbX(\Gamma_v)$. \end{thm}

 The reader can check that the same conclusion holds if $\bbX$ is essentially peripheral instead of peripheral, by looking at the peripheral refinement.
-An elementary splitting of $(G,\calP)$ is not essentially peripheral, for example maybe an edge group is non-parabolic virtually cyclic.
+An elementary splitting of $(G,\calP)$ is not always essentially peripheral: an edge group can be non-parabolic virtually cyclic.
 We therefore find it convenient to define the following augmented peripheral structure.

 \begin{defn} Let $T$ be a bipartite $(G,\calP)$-tree (with black and white vertices), and let $\calB_T$ denote the set of stabilizers in $G$ of the black vertices of $T$.
 We say that the \define{augmented peripheral structure} of $(G,\calP)$ induced by $T$ is $\calP_T = \calP \cup \calB_T$.
 Let $\bbX$ be a bipartite splitting (with black and white vertices) of $(G,\calP)$, the \define{augmented peripheral structure} $\calP_\bbX$ of $(G,\calP)$ induced by $\bbX$ is that induced by the Bass-Serre tree of $T_\bbX$. \end{defn}